bluegreen-labs/ecmwfr/README.md

 ### Setup

-You have to save your login information before proceeding.
-The package does not allow you to use your key inline in scripts to limit security issues when sharing scripts on github or otherwise. **The following lines should NEVER be included in any script and run only once at setup.**
+Before using the package in `R` to download data you have to save your login information.
+The package does not allow you to use your key inline in scripts to limit security issues when sharing scripts on github or otherwise.

+**The following lines should NEVER be included in any script and run only once at setup.**

 ``` r
 # set a key to the keychain